Why do we need a responsible travel policy?

 Small group tours

-Our primary concern with tourism in Wales is to ensure it only has a positive impact on the local communities and culture, and that you enjoy a truly authentic experience.
-To manage this we only run small group tours, typically of no more than 16 guests per trip.
-Our guided walking and mountain bike trips operate in even smaller groups, up to 10 and 6 guests respectively.
-As well as being well within the recommended guiding ratios to ensure your safety and enjoyment, it avoids large crowds of people descending on small rural communities and putting the local infrastructure and amenities under unnecessary pressure.
+Our primary concern with tourism in the UK’s wild spaces is to ensure it only has a positive impact on the local communities and culture, and that you enjoy a truly authentic experience.
+To manage this we only run small group tours and have never exceeded 15 guests on any of our scheduled small group trips.
+Our guided walking and mountain bike trips often operate in even smaller groups.
+As well as remaining well within the recommended guide ratios to ensure your safety and enjoyment, it avoids large crowds of people descending on small rural communities and putting the local infrastructure and amenities under unnecessary pressure.

-It means you enjoy an authentic experience of these places going about their natural way of life.
+The benefit for you is enjoying an authentic experience of these places going about their natural way of life.

 Live like a local